-In addition to specifying the hypothetical project primary $PM{2.5}$, PM{10} and ROG emissions, the user needs to chemically speciate these emissions into the individual components used in the CAMx chemical mechanism.
-Primary $PM{2.5}$ and PM{10} are chemically inert, and the concentration-response functions selected for use in the BenMAP health effects model use only the total $PM{2.5}$ mass concentrations and don't differentiate health effects across different PM species (e.g., elemental carbon, organic aerosol and other fine particulate).
-Thus, it doesn't matter how the hypothetical project PM emissions are speciated, and for this reason, all the hypothetical project $PM{2.5}$ emissions were speciated as the CAMx fine particulate matter (FPRM) species.
+In addition to specifying the hypothetical project primary PM{2.5}, PM10 and ROG emissions, the user needs to chemically speciate these emissions into the individual components used in the CAMx chemical mechanism.
+Primary PM{2.5} and PM10 are chemically inert, and the concentration-response functions selected for use in the BenMAP health effects model use only the total PM{2.5} mass concentrations and don't differentiate health effects across different PM species (e.g., elemental carbon, organic aerosol and other fine particulate).
+Thus, it doesn't matter how the hypothetical project PM emissions are speciated, and for this reason, all the hypothetical project PM{2.5} emissions were speciated as the CAMx fine particulate matter (FPRM) species.

 The speciation of the hypothetical project ROG emissions, however, is important, as the different ROG individual species in the SAPRC07 chemical mechanism used in the BAAQMD CAMx 2012 modeling database have different chemical reactivities and ozone formation potentials.
 The hypothetical project ROG emissions are speciated into the SAPRC07 chemical mechanism using the SMOKE emissions model that allocates the ROG emissions to SAPRC07 species using chemical speciation profiles from EPA's SPECIATE database69.
 SMOKE cross-references SPECIATE chemical speciation profiles to source emission types using SCCs.
 To determine the types of sources with ROG emissions for a typical CEQA project in the Sac Metro Air District planning area, we examined the percent contribution of ROG emissions for the same six projects that are discussed above and shown in Table D-3a.
-Ignoring the Bilby Ridge Project, which is an outlier among the six projects, we found that the following three source categories contributed 95-99% of the ROG emissions, so we assumed the following ROG contributions for these three source categories, with the SCCs in parenthesis and the ranges across the five projects in brackets:
+Ignoring the Bilby Ridge Project, which is an outlier among the six projects, we found that the following ROG contributions for these three source categories, with the SCCs in parenthesis and the ranges across the five projects in brackets:

-Consumer Products (2460000000) = 65% [53% - 70%] Mobile Sources (220110111B) = 25% [14% - 33%] Architectural Coatings (241001000) = 10% [7% - 11%]
+- Consumer Products (246000000) = 65% [53% 70%] - Mobile Sources (220110111B) = 25% [14% 33%] - Architectural Coatings (241001000) = 10% [7% 11%]